Callbacks in C++ API design

 and easy to use?
 The simplest choice is functor injection, similarly as it is

-done on many instances in STL (or even C stdlib by means of function pointers).
+done in many places in STL (or even C stdlib by means of function pointers).

-Can we do better though and what are the alternatives available?
-In this post
+Can we do better though?
+What are the alternatives available?
+In this post,

 I’ll try to provide a step by step overview of a design process for an

 At the moment it doesn’t do much.
 Ideally, we want to get notified whenever there’s a new connection or a new pending request.
 As a result, application code can process new connections and serve incoming requests.
 This can be achieved in (at least) two ways.

 We could design the